MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Methodology

 To understand the motivation behind the proposed loss function, let us reiterate the working principle behind contrastive learning.
 The primary objective of the contrastive learning algorithm is to learn an approximate mapping function that maps the features of the augmented versions of a sample close to each other.
 For samples belonging to different classes, the feature vectors are mapped as far as possible from each other.
-The MIO-loss function is based on the fact that there are only two types of pairs in contrastive learning: positive and negative.
+The primary motivation of our work is based on the fact that there are only two types of pairs in contrastive learning: positive and negative.
 Hence, the contrastive learning principle can be seen as optimizing the distance between any two samples in the feature space.
-Thus, the contrastive learning scenario can be morphed into a binary classification problem where a pair of samples is classified either as positive and pulled closer or as negative and pushed apart.
+In this work, we morph the contrastive learning scenario into a binary classification problem where a pair of samples is classified either as positive and pulled closer or as negative and pushed apart.
+To formulate the required objective function, we follow Wu et al. \cite{zhirong2018instdisc} in constructing a non-parametric sigmoid classifier.
+Hence, intuitively the base loss function named MIOv1 can be defined as given below: